sublimetext-io/docs.sublimetext.io/docs/reference/command_palette.md

 : Command to be executed.

 `args`
 : Arguments to pass to `command`.

-  Note that the special snippet-like variable `${packages}` is only interpreted by certain :command:commands:.
+  Note that the special snippet-like variable `${packages}` is only interpreted by certain <Term term="command" />.

 ## How to Use the Command Palette